 How Algorithms Can Enhance ‘Trade Tech’: On Rules, Borders and the Internet

-On a Mission: Minimizing the Cost and Friction of International Trade
+On a Mission: Minimizing Cost and Friction in International Trade

 Growing up in Canada’s East Coast port city of Halifax, it was always interesting to wonder what was arriving at our shores via the massive container ships that would appear in the harbour.
 With one of the deepest harbours in the world (Australia’s Sydney Harbour is the deepest), Halifax is able to accommodate super-post-Panamax vessels.
 Yet, like any ‘trade city’, structural conditions largely dictate what is (or isn’t) arriving through the local terminals.

 Lately, I’ve been focused on thinking about ways to improve the utilization of tangible and intangible resources so that buyers and sellers conduct transactions with an optimum number of intermediaries and a minimum amount of cost/friction.
 After working in trade development for the United Nations, two national governments and in the private sector, this interest led me to Xalgorithms Foundation and its alliance of contributors.

 Through a novel approach to address how we express and communicate normative rules via Internet technology, the Xalgorithms Alliance has created a model of collaboration, methods and software that could enhance the development and use of ‘TradeTech’ (what the World Economic Forum describes as, "the set of technologies and innovations that enable trade to be more efficient, inclusive, and equitable").
 Mapping TradeTech: Trade in the Fourth Industrial Revolution

 The ancient ‘law of merchants’ – the lex mercatoria – provided commercial rules along trade routes in Europe during the middle ages.
 These customary principles and best practices offered a normative architecture for how merchants ought to conduct business.